OliPi-Project/olipi-moode/TROUBLESHOOTING.md

 If you use SPI screen and no other SPI device, you can disable and use CE1 (GPIO 7) as normal GPIOs (CE0 must remain activated for the screen) with add `dtoverlay=spi0-1cs` in `/boot/firmware/config.txt`.
 If you don't use SPI you can disable CE0 and CE1 with `dtoverlay=spi0-0cs`

+## 🔎 YT search finds nothing / format not found error etc

+YT-DLP needs to be updated regularly, you can either restart the installation script and update all the virtual environment or update YT-dlp manually via Pip:
+- Activate the virtual environment:  `source ~/.olipi-moode-venv/bin/activate`
+- And launch the update: `pip3 install --upgrade yt-dlp`

 ## 🧠 Low memory devices (512 MB RAM)